ViaScientific/vfdocs/docs/ViaFoundry/vmeta_collections.md

 This guide will show how to create, edit, and delete collections.

 Collections are tables to keep all of your data.
-Dmeta allows you to create parent-child relationships between collections using referencing techniques.
+Vmeta allows you to create parent-child relationships between collections using referencing techniques.
 Here we will go through basic of the collections.